Griswold cast iron skillet. Simple identification guide using logos.

 Do you have a Merit skillet?
 Yes, Merit skillets were made by Griswold as well.

-If you have a Griswold Cast iron skillet.
+Suppose you have a Griswold Cast iron skillet.
 Then you should be one proud owner.
 Many pay a premium for Griswold cast iron skillets.
 However, the word is out Griswold to the name to collect.
-And some sellers are asking some hefty prices.
+And some sellers are asking hefty prices.
 Just take your time if you want to buy one of these beauties.

 There is good reason Griswold has the reputation of making some of the best antique cast-iron you can cook with.